QUICK NEWS from the Listening Tables

 Ian Rottenberg, Dean of Religious Life, Director of the Earl Hall and Associate Chaplain, Religious Life

-Session 11:30 AM - 12:30 PM
+Session 11:30 AM-12:30 PM

-Ivan Corvin, Professor of Mathematics & Amy Werman, Lecturer in Social Work
+Amy Werman, Lecturer in Social Work

-Session 12:30 PM - 1:30 PM
+Session 12:30 PM-1:30 PM

 Priscilla Yuen, Assistant Dean, Specialized Degree Programs, SIPA

-Session 1:30 PM - 2:30 PM
+Session 1:30 PM-2:30 PM

 Matthew Beck, University Senator